Fix: Python requests.exceptions.ConnectionError: Max retries exceeded

 # Option 2: Set environment variable

-os.environ["REQUESTS_CA_BUNDLE"] = "/path/to/custom-ca-bundle.crt"For general SSL certificate issues, see Fix: SSL certificate problem: unable to get local issuer certificate.
+os.environ["REQUESTS_CA_BUNDLE"] = "/path/to/custom-ca-bundle.crt"For general SSL certificate issues, see Fix: Python SSL certificate verify failed.

 Fix 5: Fix DNS Resolution Issues